opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ## What is FormSG’s infrastructure like?

 We have our NodeJS web servers hosted on AWS Singapore zone.
 Our NoSQL database that stores only form fields and not form data is managed by Mongo Atlas, and also hosted on AWS Singapore zone.
-We use AWS SES to send out mails, which are not open mail relays, have valid SPF and DKIM records, and encrypts form data before sending them over to government SG-Mail.
+We use AWS SES to send out mails, which are not open mail relays, have valid SPF and DKIM records, and encrypts form data before sending them over to government SGMail.
 Our web servers are protected with Cloudflare SSL, their Anti-DDoS protection and Web Application Firewall.
-We use Pingdom for website performance and availability monitoring, and have AWS CloudWatch alarms.
+We use Pingdom for website performance and availability monitoring, and have AWS CloudWatch alarms, together with CloudTrail that monitors activity and GuardDuty for threat intelligence monitoring.
 Our Data Collation Tool is built with vanilla Javascript and hosted on top of Nectar on the Intranet, and is an S3 static site on the Internet.

 ## Does my data go to your server when I use the Data Collation Tool?